paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-053-monetary-transactions.md

 ## § 5302.
 Stabilizing exchange rates and arrangements
 **(a)**

 (1) The Department of the Treasury has a stabilization fund.
 The fund is available to carry out this section, section 18 of the Bretton Woods Agreement Act ([22 U.S.C.
-286e–3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section286e–3&num=0&edition=prelim)), and section 3 of the Special Drawing Rights Act ([22 U.S.C.
-286](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section286&num=0&edition=prelim)o), and for investing in obligations of the United States Government those amounts in the fund the Secretary of the Treasury, with the approval of the President, decides are not required at the time to carry out this section.
+286e–3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section286e–3&num=0&edition=prelim)), section 3 of the Special Drawing Rights Act ([22 U.S.C.
+286](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section286&num=0&edition=prelim)o), and the Coronavirus Economic Stabilization Act of 2020, and for investing in obligations of the United States Government those amounts in the fund the Secretary of the Treasury, with the approval of the President, decides are not required at the time to carry out this section.
 Proceeds of sales and investments, earnings, and interest shall be paid into the fund and are available to carry out this section.
 However, the fund is not available to pay administrative expenses.

 (2) Subject to approval by the President, the fund is under the exclusive control of the Secretary, and may not be used in a way that direct control and custody pass from the President and the Secretary.
 Decisions of the Secretary are final and may not be reviewed by another officer or employee of the Government.